HappyFrowl/documentation/SystemAdministration.md

     * Also see which are enabled, disabled, masked

+ **Run levels**
+* Way of booting the system
+* Only used in SysV systems, not in Systemd systems
+* take particular note of run level 1 - single user mode
+  * this boots the system into a single user mode, requiring no password
+  * THIS is the way to reset the root's password

+* For Debian based systems:
+  0. halt
+  1. single user mode
+  2. full, multi user, GUI if installed
+  3. nothing
+  4. nothing
+  5. nothing
+  6. reboot (into system default)

+* For CentOS/ SuSe:
+  0. Halt
+  1. single user mode
+  2. multi user, no net
+  3. mutli user, with net
+  4. nothing
+  5. multi user GUI
+  6. reboot

 **Boot Targets**
+* Boot targets are the modern equivalent of runlevels
+* used in systemd

-Boot targets are the modern equivalent of runlevels in `systemd`, which has replaced `SysVinit` in most modern Linux distributions.
-They provide a more flexible and descriptive way of managing system states.
-Boot targets are particularly useful when troubleshooting the system, especially when it does not want to boot properly.
+* More flexible and descriptive way of managing system states
+* Boot targets are particularly useful when troubleshooting the system, especially when it does not want to boot properly.
+* available modes and its equivalent runlevel
+  * poweroff    ~ runlevel 0
+  * rescue      ~ runlevel 1
+  * multi-user  ~ runlevel 3
+  * graphical   ~ runlevel 5
+  * reboot      ~ runlevel 6
+* like the associated runlevel, `rescue mode` is used to change root's password

-- `systemctl get-default`
+* `systemctl get-default`
-    - Get Current Boot Target
+    - Get default mode
+* `systemctl set-default <mode_name>` - set default boot target
+  * this only takes effect after rebooting
 - `sudo systemctl isolate <target>`
-    - Temporarily Change the Boot Target
+    - Temporarily change the boot target
+    - this takes effect immedadiately

+## Bootloader